hemengke1997/vite-plugin-remix-flat-routes/README.md

 1. The default export `(export default)` of the route file is a **lazy-loaded** route
 2. Named exports `(export function Component)` of the route component are **non-lazy-loaded** routes
-3. The meta file at the same level as the route file exports fields as route metadata or Data-API

-### Meta conventions

-If there is a meta.ts(x) file at the same level as the route file, it will be recognized as route metadata.
-The file conventions are as follows:

-1. In the meta file, the exported fields are Data-API supported by [react-router Route](https://reactrouter.com/en/main/route/route) components, such as `handle` / `loader`, etc.

-### React-Router conventions

-If there is no meta.ts(x) file at the same level as the route file, it follows the [react-router Route](https://reactrouter.com/en/main/route/route) conventions

-1. All Data-API supported by react-router can be exported from the route file, such as `handle` / `loader`, etc.

 ## [Data routing mode (react-router-dom>=6.4.0)](https://reactrouter.com/en/main/routers/picking-a-router)